VCU-CS-Capstone/CS-25-326-agent-journey-replay-dvr/Status Reports/Status Report Fall Week 03.md

    - Email Faculty by Del
    - Team contract completed by Everyone
    - Email Sponsor By Brian Vo
-   - Check / Turn in submission by Alex / Parker
+   - Check / Turn in submission of repo by Alex / Parker
    - Met with sponsor

 ## 2) Milestones to be completed next week ##
-   - Submission of repo set up
+   - Meet with faculty

 ## 3) Issues, problems or concerns ##
    - Figuring out requirements